 A delicate eyebrow rose.
 "I've looked forward to our daughter overcoming past disappointments and moving on with her life for a lot longer than that."

 She continued in a manner that was crisper than the salad on the tea sandwiches, "Before he was falsely accused, Sirius confided in me that he was uneasy with a decision he'd made."
-Receiving no response, Mum continued, "He said that one of his friends was suspected of being a spy for He-Who-Must-Not-Be-Named, so he was forced to trust another with an important secret."
-Leaning forward, she stated levelly, "Sirius stopped mentioning his friends after seventh year, so I didn't realise at first why your name sounded so familiar."
+Receiving no response, Mum continued.
+"He said that one of his friends was suspected of being a spy for He-Who-Must-Not-Be-Named, so he was forced to trust another with an important secret."
+Leaning forward, she said, "Sirius stopped mentioning his friends after seventh year, so I didn't realise at first why your name sounded so familiar."
 Her tone turned steely.
 "Were you a spy for the most evil wizard who has ever existed, Mr. Lupin?"

 Remus said, "Peter didn't die.
 He killed those bystanders to frame Sirius and has been in hiding ever since."

 Eyes shining with tears and determination, she said, "If he ever needs help, money, anything, I want you to tell him I'll…" Glancing up, she amended, "We'll help in any way we can."

-"He won't ask.
-It's too dangerous, but I'm sure the offer will raise his spirits."
+"He won't ask," Remus said.
+"It's too dangerous, but I'm sure the offer will raise his spirits."

 Mum nodded, and then looked searchingly at me.
 Smiling faintly, she didn't ask whether I'd seen or talked with Sirius since his escape.

+I said, "I'll drop everything off tomorrow."
 I hadn't shared with my parents that this would be the third full moon I would spend with Remus in the secret chamber behind the bedroom in his flat.
 Somehow, I didn't think they'd understand how unique and special it was to be with him in that way.
 So far, they hadn't been overprotective on the entire werewolf issue, but I didn't want to push the matter.
 Gazing over at the corner that had been cleared in preparation for a tree, I asked, "Are you still having the tree-trimming party Christmas Eve?"

 I groaned.
-"Merlin, save me from having to look at Bridal Mags and bridesmaid dresses.
-Oh, the horror..."
+"Merlin save me from having to look at Bridal mags and bridesmaid dresses.
+Oh, the horror."